 Inspired by Charles Taylor’s book Ethics of Authenticity, this drawing portrays the pure angst and existential dread of the modern age.
 With reference to the book, this drawing deals with two main factors that contribute to a loss of purpose.
 “Firstly, the relationship of the human person with something bigger than us.
 I feel that man is experiencing a disconnection rather than a connection with God, nature, this something bigger than us, he says.
 “Secondly, the state of the land, our relationship with the environment we inhabit.
 I am speaking about my homeland, Malta.

 Our Relationship With Something Bigger

-Isaac feels that losing our values eventually effects man’s wellbeing and sense of purpose: “The rejection of the notion of God and the idea of an afterlife is accompanied by a loss of rituals and a general decline in morality.
-With the disappearance of utopia, the sense of purpose suffers.
+Isaac feels that losing our values eventually effects man’s wellbeing and sense of purpose.
+“The rejection of the notion of God and the idea of an afterlife is accompanied by a loss of rituals and a general decline in morality.
+With the disappearance of utopia, the sense of purpose suffers.” he says.

 The State Of The Land

 Isaac deeply feels the impact that the environment and the place we call our home has on our mental and physical health.
-He quotes Winston Churchill when had said that “we shape our buildings and thereafter they shape us .
-“We have somewhat lost interest in architecture with meaning and shifted to one that is cold in appearance and aesthetically lacking.
-So this drawing calls for a sense of balance: a respect for the land and a harmonious relation with our surroundings and a rediscovery of the bigger scheme of things.
+He quotes Winston Churchill when had said that “we shape our buildings and thereafter they shape us.
+“We have somewhat lost interest in architecture with meaning.
+We have shifted to one that is cold in appearance and aesthetically lacking.
+So this drawing calls for a sense of balance.
+It calls for respect for the land.
+It calls for a harmonious relationship with our surroundings and a rediscovery of the bigger scheme of things.
 This work is in fact a call for balance- a struggle that humanity has been trying to achieve for centuries.
 Isaac concludes.